 Over the past year, however, the DOC has backed off the young adult plan by reintroducing young adults aged 19, 20 and 21 back into the general population, according to DOC statistics and statements.

 On Nov.
 30, there were 540 young adults between ages 19 and 21 detained in 13 jails across the city, according to DOC census data.
 About 26 percent — 159 young adults — are detained at the Robert N. Davoren Complex, the Rikers Island jail that used to house adolescents and now houses mostly 18-year-olds.
 The majority of detained 18-year-olds are housed separately to more easily meet standards developed by a 2015 federal consent decree to ensure more humane treatment of 16- to 18-year-olds in city jails.

 The DOC’s latest deadline to develop and implement a plan for the hundreds of other young adults in general population facilities is Jan.
 9, 2019, but the DOC has specifically asked to change the young adult housing rule.

-"The DOC doesn't have the same commitment to young people anymore and that's a real shame because what they were doing was working," said Bryanne Hamill a retired New York Family Court Judge and a member of the BOC.
+"The DOC doesn't have the same commitment to young people anymore and that's a real shame because what they were doing was working," said Bryanne Hamill a retired New York Family Court Judge and a member of the Board of Correction.
 "What the DOC is saying and what they are doing are two different things.”

-The BOC first announced the young adult plan directive in September 2015.
-In January 2016, the BOC voted, in good faith, to give the DOC a six-month extension to gradually move young adults between 18 and 21 into facilities separate from older adults.
+The Board of Correction first announced the young adult plan directive in September 2015.
+In January 2016, the Board voted, in good faith, to give the DOC a six-month extension to gradually move young adults between 18 and 21 into facilities separate from older adults.
 It was the first of several variances that enabled the DOC to gradually implement the plan without falling out of compliance.

 Then-DOC Commissioner Joseph Ponte embraced the measure and the DOC began moving young adults into separate housing at the George Motchan Detention Center (GMDC).